RobTillaart/SRF05/README.md

 Since 0.1.4 two experimental functions are added to tune the length of the trigger signal.
 The idea is that shorter triggers can be used with harder surfaces or short distances.
-Longer trigger for longer distances.
+Longer trigger thus for longer distances.

 The effects and value of adjusting trigger length needs investigation.
 Experiences are welcome.